golanlevin/60-212/2026/assignments/assignment_1.md

 * **Identify** one way that you *verified* that one of the algorithms was actually doing what it claimed to do.
 * **Cite** which coding agent you used.
 Feel free to share any interesting struggles you had with it.

+> *Summoning: you understand what you want to exist, invoke something capable of producing it, and remain responsible for determining whether what appears is actually what you asked for.
+Summoned things may not obey exactly, may be malformed, and may need supervision.*

 ---